Juniper/terraform-provider-mist/docs/resources/org_setting.md

 - `server_cert` (Attributes) RADIUS server certificate presented by Mist NAC during EAP-TLS (see [below for nested schema](#nestedatt--mist_nac--server_cert))
 - `use_ip_version` (String) IP version used by NAS devices and Mist Edge proxies to reach Mist NAC
 - `use_ssl_port` (Boolean) By default, NAS devices (switches/aps) and proxies(mxedge) are configured to use port TCP2083(RadSec) to reach mist-nac.
 Set `use_ssl_port`==`true` to override that port with TCP43 (ssl), This is an org level setting that is applicable to wlans, switch_templates, and mxedge_clusters that have mist-nac enabled
-- `usermac_expiry` (Number) Allow customer to configure an expiry time for usermacs by attaching a Quarantine label to those which have been inactive for the configured period of time (in days).
+- `usermac_expiry` (Number) Allow customer to configure an expiry time for usermacs by attaching an `inactive_endpoint` label to those which have been inactive for the configured period of time (in days).
 0 means no expiry

 <a id="nestedatt--mist_nac--fingerprinting"></a>
 ### Nested Schema for `mist_nac.fingerprinting`